 You can use non-food-grade buckets to store rice as long as they are lined with a Mylar bag.
-You don’t want your rice to directly contact non-food-grade plastic because the chemicals and dies used to manufacture are toxic.
+You don’t want your rice to directly contact non-food-grade plastic because the chemicals and dies used to manufacture it are toxic.
 You don’t want your rice absorbing these toxic chemicals.

 Why I use Food-grade Buckets Instead of Non-food Grade

-In a truly SHTF situation you may not have the option of running to Walmart or ordering a food-grade bucket on-line.
+In a truly SHTF situation, you may not have the option of running to Walmart or ordering a food-grade bucket online.

 Dry Bean Preservation: Pounds Of Beans Per Container

 Each size of Mylar bag or bucket will hold a specific amount, by weight, of dried beans.
-The following weights are not exact and vary somewhat based on the type of bean stored but it will give you some ball-park figures to work with as you get your Mylar bags, buckets, and oxygen absorbers together for re-packaging.
+The following weights are not exact and vary somewhat based on the type of bean stored, but it will give you some ball-park figures to work with as you get your Mylar bags, buckets, and oxygen absorbers together for re-packaging.